garrandall/popular-music-data/tracks/darlin--i-vanessa-williams.md

   start_date: '1989-06-24'
 ---

-Oooh, oooh.
+Oh, oh
-Oooh, oh.
+Oh, oh.
-Oh, oooh, oh, oh, oooh, oooh, oooh.
+Oh, ohoh, oh, ohoh, ohoh

 I realized that now our love has past.
 Tried so hard to make it last.